Sandro Wagner

-Sandro Wagner (/de/; born 29 November 1987) is a German professional football manager and former player who played as a striker.
-He is the manager of Bundesliga side FC Augsburg.
+Sandro Wagner (/de/; born 29 November 1987) is a German professional football manager of Hannover 96 and former player who played as a striker.

 He began his career at Bayern Munich, but made only eight appearances in his first spell at the club.
 He subsequently represented MSV Duisburg of the 2.
 Bundesliga and Werder Bremen, Hertha BSC, Darmstadt 98 and 1899 Hoffenheim of the Bundesliga before returning to Bayern in 2018.
 After a year there, he joined Chinese club Tianjin TEDA before retiring in 2020.

 Wagner was part of the German side that won the 2009 UEFA European Under-21 Championship.
 He earned eight caps and scored five goals for the senior national team, winning the 2017 FIFA Confederations Cup.

 Wagner was the head coach of SpVgg Unterhaching from 2021 to 2023, leaving the club after a successful promotion to the 3.
 Liga.
 He subsequently joined the German U20 national team as an assistant manager and later also the senior team.
 In 2025, he became the manager of Augsburg.